Quick start

 Extract all critical fix prompts and pass them to Claude Code in one line:

 With the MCP server connected, you can skip the piping entirely and just ask Claude to scan and fix in one prompt.
-The CLI is for scripting contexts where you want direct control over the output.
+The CLI is for scripting contexts where you want direct control over the output, including Core Web Vitals thresholds surfaced from the PSI API.

 Use in GitHub Actions

-Fail a deploy if critical SEO issues are found:
+Fail a deploy if critical SEO issues are found.
+This is a standard GitHub Actions workflow, no special runners required:

 name: SEO Check